mike8643/fluxnode---system-auto-update/README.md

 It calculates the number of blocks for maintenance window

+It calculates the node queue window based on the current rank compared to highest rank in tier.
+2 days from highest rank

 It updates the package list using the `sudo apt update` command and then checks for available updates using the apt list --upgradable command

 If updates are available, it upgrades the packages using the `sudo apt upgrade -y` command